 AinoAid™ helps to take care of one’s own safety and rights, to heal and to get empowerment.
 My strong opinion is that everyone should have access to AinoAid™ all over the world, as such an unfortunately wide problem we have.
 I think AinoAid™ also gives an educational point of view to tell what is right and what is wrong in intimate relationships.
 I see AinoAid™ as a person, a trusted friend who is always there for you.

 Hello!
 I’m Elli, and I guess crisis work and human rights are a few of my kooky passions which have led me here.
-I’m a Bachelor of Social Services and finishing my Master’s studies in Global Health and Crisis Management.
-I’ve been working in the field of social work for more than 17 years now with different customers and themes, but the majority of the time I’ve been involved with domestic abuse, crisis work and CPS (Child protective services).
+I have a Master’s in Global Health and Crisis Management.
+I’ve been working in the field of social work for nearly two decades with different customers and themes, but the majority of the time, I’ve been involved with domestic abuse, crisis work and CPS (Child Protective Services).

 First thousands of the pilot users cheer the opportunity to have a supportive information although knowing it’s a robot.
 The barrier to start seeking support is lower when the service is available 24/7 and when there are suggestions to the way forward.